-In the city of Tarsus the apostle Paul (Saul) is born to an Israelite family of the tribe of Benjamin (Philippians 3:5).
-He is circumcised on the eighth day, in compliance with the law of God (Genesis 17:12, Leviticus 12:3, Philippians 3:5).
+Paul's birth occurs in the city of Tarsus to an Israelite family of the tribe of Benjamin (Philippians 3:5).
+He is circumcised on the eighth day, in compliance with the law of God (Leviticus 12:3, Philippians 3:5).

 Religious training in Jerusalem

-Paul is sent to Jerusalem to be taught in a Pharisaic Rabbinical school.
-The school is headed up by the well-known Rabbi Gamaliel (see Acts 5:34) who personally teaches Paul (Acts 22:3).
+Paul's family sends him to Jerusalem to be taught in a Pharisaic Rabbinical school.
+The school is headed up by the well-known Rabbi Gamaliel (see Acts 5:34) who personally teaches the future apostle (Acts 22:3).

 The word Pharisee means "to separate" or "separated."
 Pharisaism was a major school of thought or sect of the Jews.
 Popular at the time of Jesus (John 7:48) they were known for their rigid adherence to the letter of the law (Acts 26:5, Matthew 23:3, Luke 11:39, etc.).